cdimascio/openapi-spring-webflux-validator/README.md

 # swagger-functional-webflux

 A friendly kotlin library used to validate spring functional API endpoints against a Swagger 2.0 specification.
 Great with webflux functional.
+It works happily with any JVM language including Java 8.

+## Prequisites

+Java 8

 ## Install